 Emerging Topics in Typology (International Workshop Series)

 There is some exciting work being done by PhD students globally in all areas of linguistic typology.
-As there are currently few opportunities to showcase their work to a specialist audience, this workshop series will give students a chance to present their work to and receive feedback from experienced researchers in their field.
+As there are currently few opportunities to showcase this work to a specialist audience, the present workshop series gives students a chance to present their work to experienced researchers in their field.

-We are looking to provide an additional opportunity for applicants to receive feedback from colleagues outside their immediate network.
-Some types of essential feedback (e.g. methodological) can only come from the types of discussion and exchange that take place at conferences.
+ETT2021 is looking to provide an additional opportunity for presenters to receive feedback from colleagues outside their immediate network and to fasciliate the types of essential feedback that are difficult to receive outside of the context of discussions and exchanges that takes place at international conferences.

 Organising Committee (in alphabetical order)